HIPAA Compliance

 Encryption

-- Data at rest: All PHI stored in our databases is encrypted using AES-256-GCM authenticated encryption
+- Data at rest: Sensitive fields stored in our database are encrypted with AES-256 authenticated encryption

-- Data in transit: All communications between clients and servers use TLS 1.2 or higher for transport layer security
+- Data in transit: All communications between clients and servers run over TLS 1.2 or higher

-- Encryption keys: Managed through secure key management practices with regular rotation schedules
+- Encryption keys: Managed through a key provider abstraction with rotation support and a per-key versioning registry

 Access Controls